Cheapest Multi-Car Insurance Companies: Best 2025 Rates

 Uninsured Motorist

 Not all drivers on the road have insurance, despite it being a legal requirement in many states.
 Uninsured motorist coverage compensates you if you're in an accident with such a driver who is at fault.
 It covers medical expenses and, in some cases, property damage.
-Notably, this coverage is not mandated in all states.
+This coverage is not mandated in all states.

 Best Policy Additions for Multiple Vehicle Insurance